 An Example of Capitalizing and Expensing Software Costs

-When To Capitalize
+When to Capitalize Versus Expense

-- Assets that DO produce value at a later date.
+- Assets that DO produce value at a later date

-- Assets that DO NOT produce value at a later date.
+- Assets that DO NOT produce value at a later date

-Examples of software for internal use are:
+Examples of software for internal use include

 - CRM Tools